waferbaby/usesthis/posts/2015-06-16-thricedotted.markdown

 Finally, I would like a very nice cat tower for Haku, so he can stop climbing all over my desk while I work and instead gaze upon me like the angel from above that he is.

-[chromecast]: https://en.wikipedia.org/wiki/Chromecast "A digital media player for televisions."
-[moto-x]: https://www.motorola.com/us/FLEXR1-1/Moto-X/FLEXR1.html "An Android-based smartphone."
-[zenbook-ux31]: https://www.amazon.com/ASUS-Zenbook-13-Inch-Laptop-VERSION/dp/B009AEYDZA/ "A 13.3 inch PC ultrabook."
 [arch-linux]: https://www.archlinux.org/ "A Linux distro."
 [awesome]: https://awesomewm.org/ "A window manager for X."
 [bitlbee]: https://www.bitlbee.org/main.php/news.r.html "An IM to IRC proxy server."
+[chromecast]: https://en.wikipedia.org/wiki/Chromecast "A digital media player for televisions."
 [chromium]: http://www.chromium.org/ "Open-source builds of the Chrome web browser."
 [google-play-music]: https://play.google.com/music/listen "An online music player."
 [htop]: http://hisham.hm/htop/ "A command-line process viewer."